cython/cython/docs/src/reference/language_basics.rst

     * A Python string, passed to C context expecting a ``char*``, is only valid as long as the Python string exists.
     * A reference to the Python string must be kept around for as long as the C string is needed.
-    * If this can't be guarenteed, then make a copy of the C string.
+    * If this can't be guaranteed, then make a copy of the C string.
     * Cython may produce an error message: ``Obtaining char* from a temporary Python value`` and will not resume compiling in situations like this::

         cdef char *s